 Pricing & Plans

-Plans for the Private Internet Access VPN come with discounts proportionate to the length of time that you subscribe for, starting at $6.95 per month.
+Private Internet Access is a VPN service that offers discounts proportionate to the length of time that you subscribe for, starting at $6.95 per month.
 If you’re satisfied with the service, or trust your research and would like to take immediate advantage of some savings, you may opt for the $5.99 per month six-month plan, or the $39.95 one-year plan (which averages out to a paltry $3.33 per month!).
 We know it’s not an insignificant sum, but in the context of the features discussed below and in comparison to the wider VPN market, it might well be considered a great deal.

 There’s a seven-day money-back guarantee in place for those wishing to try out the service risk-free, which enhances the already appealing pricing model that Private Internet Access has in place.